MeetJani0/Recommendation_system/README.md

 2. Input your preferred movie title.
 3. Receive recommendations based on the content of the input movie.
 ## Dataset
-- The dataset used in this project is the TMDB 5000 Movie Dataset, which includes information about 5000 movies.
+- The dataset used in this project is the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) from Kaggle, which includes information about 5000 movies.
 ## Model
 - The recommendation system is built on a content-based model, which analyzes movie metadata such as genres, keywords, and overview to suggest similar movies.